foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 Execution of that command would boot to the U-boot shell.
-The beauty of it is that we didnt need to modify U-boot.
-And so, if the uSD card was plugged with a FoundriesFactory LmP image, the Linux kernel would continue booting to the final shell from which the developer could validate the new PLM/OP-TEE features.
+Note we did not need to modify U-boot.
+This means if the uSD card with a FoundriesFactory LmP image was plugged into a device, the Linux kernel would continue booting to the final shell from which the developer could validate the new PLM/OP-TEE features.

 .. code-block:: none